mwouts/jupytext/docs/using-server.md

 Jupytext accepts a few additional options.
 These options should be added to the `"jupytext"` section in the metadata &mdash; use either the metadata editor or the `--opt/--format-options` argument on the command line.
 - `comment_magics`: By default, Jupyter magics are commented when notebooks are exported to any other format than markdown.
 If you prefer otherwise, use this boolean option, or is global counterpart (see below).
 - `notebook_metadata_filter`: By default, Jupytext only exports the `kernelspec` and `jupytext` metadata to the text files.
 Set `"jupytext": {"notebook_metadata_filter": "-all"}` if you want that the script has no notebook metadata at all.
 The value for `notebook_metadata_filter` is a comma separated list of additional/excluded (negated) entries, with `all` a keyword that allows to exclude all entries.
+Use dots to filter recursively the metadata.
+For instance, use `notebook_metadata_filter="-jupytext.text_representation.jupytext_version"` to remove the `jupytext_version` field in the `jupytext.text_representation` metadata.
 - `cell_metadata_filter`: By default, cell metadata `autoscroll`, `collapsed`, `scrolled`, `trusted` and `ExecuteTime` are not included in the text representation.
 Add or exclude more cell metadata with this option.

 ## Global configuration